Puna teal: Diet and Feeding

-Puna teals mostly feed on plants and seeds, but also often eat invertebrates.
+Puna teal mostly feed on plants and seeds, but also often eat invertebrates.
 As dabbling ducks, they typically feed in the water by tipping forward till they are upside down, to get food from the bottom of water bodies, such as ponds.
 Their bills are specialized for removing food from the water using plates called lamellae, which are aligned along the edges of the bill and vary in length and distance between one another.